Page last updated at 16:11 GMT, Tuesday, February 25 2014

 Homechoice - applying for a home

-successful.
-Homechoice is the name of the housing register for
+Choice is the name of the housing register for the allocation

-the allocation of social housing for the Borough of Eastleigh.
+of social housing for the Borough of Eastleigh.
+Anybody wanting to

-to obtain a housing association home, so we offer a 'housing
+minor housing problems to obtain a housing association home, so we

 How to register